What is a REALTOR?

 Membership fees run on a calendar year.
 Dues invoices are sent out electronically via email to all REALTORS®, generally the first week in November.
 It is imperative that members keep their email addresses current and notify us of any changes.
-(Not responsible if you do not receive your invoice because of an incorrect email.)
-Brokers are billed for their dues, as well the dues of any non-member licensee affiliated with their office.
+(Not responsible if you do not receive your invoice because of an incorrect email.).
 It is the responsibility of the Broker to ensure that all the licensees within their office have remitted their annual dues payment prior to the deadline.

 Can I pay my annual dues assessment in installements?
 Are dues refundable?